jite/jquake/README.md

  * Recorded Games Browser
  * Customization of all possible graphics elements of the game including Head Up Display
  * All sorts of scripting possibilities
  * MAC OS X and FreeBSD platforms supported.
-Software version for computers without 3D graphics accelerators.

 Note: To play QuakeWorld you need files from original Quake game.
 Check Installation manual page for further info.